pagkly/Zed/Investopedia3/Real Estate Investment Trust (REIT) Definition.md

 ## How to Invest in REITs

-You can invest in publicly traded REITs—as well as [REIT mutual funds](https://www.investopedia.com/articles/investing/040315/reits-versus-real-estate-mutual-funds.asp) and REIT exchange-traded funds (ETFs)—by purchasing shares through a broker.
+You can invest in publicly traded REITs—as well as [[REIT mutual funds]](https://www.investopedia.com/articles/investing/040315/reits-versus-real-estate-mutual-funds.asp) and REIT exchange-traded funds (ETFs)—by purchasing shares through a broker.
 You can buy shares of a non-traded REIT through a broker or financial advisor who participates in the non-traded REIT’s offering.

-REITs are also included in a growing number of [defined-benefit](https://www.investopedia.com/terms/d/definedbenefitpensionplan.asp) and [defined-contribution](https://www.investopedia.com/terms/d/definedcontributionplan.asp) investment plans.
-An estimated 87 million U.S. investors own REITs through their retirement savings and other investment funds, according to [Nareit](https://www.reit.com/), a Washington, D.C.-based REIT research firm.4
+REITs are also included in a growing number of [[defined-benefit]](https://www.investopedia.com/terms/d/definedbenefitpensionplan.asp) and [[defined-contribution]](https://www.investopedia.com/terms/d/definedcontributionplan.asp) investment plans.
+An estimated 87 million U.S. investors own REITs through their retirement savings and other investment funds, according to [[Nareit]](https://www.reit.com/), a Washington, D.C.-based REIT research firm.4

 REIT activities resulted in the distribution of $69 billion in dividend income in 2019 (the most recent data available).4

 There are more than 225 publicly-traded REITs in the U.S., which means you’ll have some homework to do before you decide which REIT to buy.5 Be sure to consider the REIT’s management team and track record—and find out how they’re compensated.
 If it's performance-based compensation, odds are they’ll be working hard to pick the right investments and choose the best strategies.

 Of course, it’s also a good idea to look at the numbers, such as anticipated growth in earnings per share and current dividend yields.
-A particularly helpful metric is the REIT’s [funds from operations (FFO)](https://www.investopedia.com/terms/f/fundsfromoperation.asp), which is calculated by adding depreciation and amortization to earnings, and then subtracting any gains on sales.
+A particularly helpful metric is the REIT’s [[funds from operations (FFO)]](https://www.investopedia.com/terms/f/fundsfromoperation.asp), which is calculated by adding depreciation and amortization to earnings, and then subtracting any gains on sales.

 ## Pros and Cons of Investing in REITs